 Attach the pipe caps to the end of the metal pipes.

 Now put your 2×10 shelf on top of the metal pipes.

-If you so happen to be hanging your shelves in a bathroom as well, I have some tips on accessorizing bathrooms on a budget you might find helpful.
+If you happen to be hanging your shelves on an empty wall, I have some tips on accessorizing bathrooms on a budget you might find helpful.

 To see the full bathroom reveal, click here.

 And that’s how to make these super easy DIY Industrial Pipe Shelves.
 Will you be building some?
 And if so, where will you put yours?
 I’d love to see/hear about your plans in the comments below!
 These would also work great in a home office!